Daedheldir/mx-5-control-unit/README.md

 # TODO features (reminder for me)
 - Intelligent control schemes based on OBD2 data (e.g. opening and closing windows when soft top is down based on speed to limit the amount of wind felt inside).
 - Change of window switches to touch screen for control of windows with additional functionality (e.g. lowering windows a bit when raising the soft top and then automatically closing them back up).
+- Neat and compact PCB for all the components.